jrmhaig/A-Z/README.md

 D is for Difference Engine
 --------------------------

 __Description:__ Before we had machine computers we had human computers.
-When Babbage became tired of all the errors prouced by human computers when making nautical tables, he decided to build a machine that would automate the process.
+When Babbage became tired of all the errors produced by human computers when making nautical tables, he decided to build a machine that would automate the process.
 He called it the difference engine.

 __Illustration:__ Lovelace and Babbage